dkeserovic/production-profile/README.md

 This is a Streamlit-based application designed to analyze and manipulate production data load files (`DAT`, `CSV`, and optional `OPT` files).
 The tool includes features for profiling, sampling, data manipulation, and exporting results.

 ## Features
-- Upload and process load files (`DAT`, `CSV`, and `OPT`).
+- Upload and process load files (`DAT`, `CSV`, and `OPT`) supporting multiple encoding types.
 - Profile data, including column statistics and unique values.
-- Random sampling of data (25 rows and all columns).
+- Sampling of load file.
 - Data manipulation features:
   - Remove empty columns.
-  - Find and replace text in specific columns, with support for raw strings.
+  - Find and replace text in specific columns.
   - Duplicate columns with a custom name.
 - Export modified data as UTF-8 encoded CSV files with optional partitioning.